Normal Period(Full-Time)-PhD Degree: 48 months

 To enable research postgraduate students to focus on their studies and facilitate their research endeavors and professional development, financial support will be offered based on academic merit and/or experience.
 In return, students may be required to assist in teaching and research work, also as a supplement to their courses of studies.

-a) Studentship and Stipend
+a) Studentship

 Studentship is intended to help cover daily subsistence, tuition fees and other expenses that research postgraduate students may incur during their study.
 Stipend is offered to selected number of students who demonstrate outstanding performance.